 - 1. How many brothers did the Barber have?

 - 2. Why was the Sultan in a hurry?

 - 3. Why did the Barber take so long to shave the Sultan?

 - 4. Write True or False.

-- (i) The Barber was shaving the Sultan's beard.
+- The Barber was shaving the Sultan's beard.

-- (ii) The Sultan gave him three gold coins.
+- The Sultan gave him three gold coins. (ii)

-- (iii) The Barber refused to leave the Sultan's palace.
+- The Barber refused to leave the Sultan's palace. (iii)

-- (iv) There were seven brothers altogether in the Sultan's family.
+- There were seven brothers altogether in the Sultan's (iv) family.

-- 5. Why did the Barber want a lot of food?

-Let's Listen
+et's Listen

-ALion
+A Lion

-A lion emerged from his lair

-For a short summer cut to his hair,

-But the barber he wept,

-While his customers slept

-As they waited their turn in the chair.
+A lion emerged from his lair For a short summer cut to his hair, But the barber he wept, While his customers slept As they waited their turn in the chair.